KajizukaTaichi/KajizukaTaichi/README.md

 Generally, I love low layer technology such as developing own programming language.<br>
 Web developing is also I love it because design UI/UX will be joy.

-But, I'm bad at persevering because I'm tomboy who do thing I want only.<br>
-Take for example, progress of writing documentation of Stack is slowly pace because it's boring for me.<br>
-However, I think my passion bet programming is greater than anyone.<br>

-And, my mottos are 2 quote "Stay hungry, stay foolish!" and "Human is a thinking reed".<br>
-First one expresses I prefer challenge, second one is my love for research.<br>

-My futures dream is to start up venture bissiness and make a innovation.<br>
-I'm studying hard to grant its dream.

 Nice to meet you!

 ### Biography